quangnd/marktrapp.com/jekyll/blog/_posts/2014-03-15-history-science-cosmos.md

 #### Mercury

-At around the 6 minute mark, deGrasse Tyson begins to narrate our journey through the solar system.
-He has something to say about almost every planet.
-Except Mercury.
+Around the 6 minute mark, deGrasse Tyson begins to narrate our journey through the solar system.
+He has something to say about almost every planet, except Mercury.
 "The Sun holds all the worlds in our solar system in its gravitational embrace, starting with Mercury."
 And that's it.
 We don't even get a clear shot of the closest planet to the Sun.
 Why no love for Mercury?
-Someone on the *Cosmos* staff is clearly an Anti-Mercurite.
+Someone on the *Cosmos* staff is *clearly* an Anti-Mercurite.

 #### Mars